snoopdave/vagrant-ubuntu-swarm/README.md

     $ vagrant up

-Vagrant will create three VMs running Ubuntu and will then use Ansible to install Docker on each.
+Vagrant will create two VMs running Ubuntu and will then use Ansible to install Docker on each.
 Ansible will init a Docker Swarm cluster on vm1, making it the Swarm master, and save the join-token to NFS drive.
 The other VMs will use that join-token to join the cluster.

 ## Accessing the cluster

-You can use Vagrant to ssh into the three VMs of the cluster: vm1, vm2 and vm3. vm1 is the Docker Swarm master.
+You can use Vagrant to ssh into the two VMs of the cluster: vm1, vm2 and vm3. vm1 is the Docker Swarm master.
 For example, you can login to vm1 and list the Docker networks: